YajanaRao/forestflower/README.md

 - [vim-sneak](https://github.com/justinmk/vim-sneak)
 - [yanky.nvim](https://github.com/gbprod/yanky.nvim)

-See [the wiki](https://github.com/neanias/everforest-nvim/wiki) for the full list of plugins that have highlights.
+See the highlights in source (lua/forestflower/highlights.lua) and PRs/issues for coverage. list of plugins that have highlights.

 ## Still TODO